Middle School, High School & College Diversity Recruitment

 NYU School of Medicine identifies and recruits diverse middle school, high school, and college students who may be interested in pursuing medicine and the biomedical sciences.
 Our recruitment programs address a lack of opportunities and access to resources that disproportionately affect students according to their race and ethnicity, gender, sexuality, and socioeconomic status.

-The C21 STEP Scholars program seeks to cultivate diversity in the STEM fields of science, technology, engineering, and math by increasing the numbers of racially underrepresented and economically disadvantaged students who apply for college and medical school.
+The Science and Technology Entry Program seeks to cultivate diversity in the STEM fields of science, technology, engineering, and math by increasing the numbers of racially underrepresented and economically disadvantaged students who apply for college and medical school.
 It is made possible by the Science and Technology Entry Program (STEP) grant from the New York State Education Department’s Office of Postsecondary Access, Support, and Success.

-During STEP’s summer sessions, scholars engage in interdisciplinary STEM coursework; attend college and career development workshops; complete health workshops, clinical training, and media community health projects; visit local colleges and universities; become familiar with educational opportunity programs in New York State; engage in group-initiated social science, health sciences, or technology research; and enjoy field trips to scientific, academic, and cultural institutions in New York City.
+During summer sessions, scholars engage in interdisciplinary STEM coursework; attend college and career development workshops; complete health workshops, clinical training, and community health projects with the Prevention and Education Partnership in the Ronald O. Perelman Department of Emergency Medicine; visit local colleges and universities; become familiar with educational opportunity programs in New York State; and engage in group-initiated social science, health sciences, or technology advocacy projects.

-In the fall, scholars attend college workshops and receive mentoring from medical students.
-Each scholar is paired with a medical student mentor who helps with filling out college applications, writing personal statements and résumés, completing financial aid documents, and applying for scholarships.
+During the fall, 12th-grade fellows attend college workshops and receive college-readiness mentoring from medical students at NYU School of Medicine.
+Each scholar is paired with a medical student or an MD/PhD student mentor, who helps with filling out college applications, writing personal statements and résumés, completing financial aid documents, and applying for scholarships.
+Our 7th- through 11th-grade students attended academic workshops, learn directly from medical providers, go on field trips, and conduct an in-depth book review.

-During the summer, the program runs from Monday through Thursday, from 10:00AM to 3:00PM, for four full weeks.
+For students in the 9th through 12th grade, the program takes place on Tuesdays and/or Thursday, from 4:30PM to 7:00PM in the spring and fall during the school year.
+Two Saturday field trips occur per semester.
+During the summer, the program runs from Monday through Thursday, from 10:00AM to 4:00PM, for four full weeks.
 Local field trips and the Annual STEP Research Conference may have different hours, where students attend until late afternoons or early evenings.

 In addition, applicants must meet the following criteria: